huggingface/hub-docs/docs/hub/models-adding-libraries.md

 ## Implementation

 Implementing an integration of a library with the Hub often means providing built-in methods to load models from the Hub and allow users to push new models to the Hub.
-In this section, we will cover the basics on how to do that using the `huggingface_hub` library.
+This section will cover the basics of how to do that using the `huggingface_hub` library.
 For more in-depth guidance, check out [this guide](https://huggingface.co/docs/huggingface_hub/guides/integrations).

 ### Installation